BilbyHouse/Beast-Hunter/RULES.md

 Many special cards will add a flat amount of power to a set of cards.
 Make that addition here, after applying multipliers.
 For example, the Hunter card Breath simply adds +2 power to its kit.

+#### Annihilators and Aces
+Any set of cards that includes an annihilator is considered to have infinite power, _unless_ the opposing set of cards inludes an ace.
+In that case the set of cards with the _ace_ is considered to have infinte power.
+In all other cases, the ace is simply the 1 of its suit for the purposes of building card groups.
+If a Kit containing an Annihilator is up against a nest also containing an Annihilator, the Hunter wins, beause the Hunter always wins ties.

 #### Example of evaluating power
 >A hunter's kit contains the following cards:
 >\{2 of traps, 3 of traps, 4 of traps, Limbs\}